top of page

 Monitoring its effect

-This depends on the condition for which it is taken.
 For example, ESR/CRP/WCC in autoimmune conditions, Thyroid antibodies in Hashimoto Hypothyroidism, VAS score for pain intensity, Sleep and Chronic Fatigue Questionnaire, Quality of Life Questionnaire for Long Covid Syndrome (EuroQoL), sleep tracking, PHQ-9/GAD for anxiety and mood can be chosen.

 The referral process